Choosing the Right Wine Decanter For Your Needs

 Free method: Push a non-metallic scrubby sponge down the neck and push it around the bottom with a wooden spoon.

 Get a decanter cleaner: A decanter cleaning brush is basically a giant pipe cleaner with a handle.
 If you have an elaborate decanter that’s impossible to reach with a tool, consider getting some decanter cleaning beads which do a moderately good job in tight spaces.
-Also, remember to towel down all your fine glassware with cotton four sacks (a reliable pragmatic/affordable solution).
+Also, remember to towel down all your fine glassware with a polishing cloth.

 Drying your decanter: You can either line a large mixing bowl with a drying towel and rest the decanter upside in the bowl or you can buy a decanter dryer.